 Even after the US DOLLAR INDEX reacted once again from its mid-December rally near mid-upper 97.00 resistance, it was holding no worse than the mid-96.00 area in December.
-Yet the more major support remains into 95.50-.00 area (including weekly MA-41) it tested again in both earlyand late-January.
+Yet the more major support remains into 95.50-.00 area (including weekly MA-41) it tested again in both early-and late-January.
 After being closer to mid-upper 97.00 resistance on previous weakness of the EURO and the POUND, it was back down toward midrange on recent strength elsewhere.

-Yet current stronger US corporate earnings and economic data have assisted the greenback in overrunning the mid-upper 97.00 resistance, with the next meaningful resistances are not until the interim 99.00 area and more formidable 100.00 area.
+Yet current stronger US corporate earnings and economic data had assisted the greenback in overrunning the mid-upper 97.00 resistance prior to the recent slippage.
+Yet the FOMC statement and Powell's less dovish press conference has put a minor bid back in the buck.